 Internship II is designed to offer structured opportunities for direct client contact hours in mental health counseling art therapy treatment with emphasis on group work.
-Students? supervisors meet the credentialing requirements of both a Licensed Clinical Mental Health Clinician and a Registered Art Therapist - in settings vetted by the Clinical Coordinator.
+Student's supervisors meet the credentialing requirements of both a Licensed Clinical Mental Health Clinician and a Registered Art Therapist - in settings vetted by the Clinical Coordinator.
 Prior to taking CAT 602, students must first successfully complete CAT 601 as a course prerequisite.
 To enter the internship courses, students must have demonstrated compliance with the practicum and internship policies and will indicate their agreement to uphold practicum standards.
 Formerly: INTERNSHIP IN MH/ART THERAPY II, Spring 2017 and prior.

-CAT 603 - Advanced Internship in Mental Health Counseling Art Therapy I
+CAT 603 - Advanced Internship I